danielledonnelly/Starry-Notes/README.md

-# React + Vite Fullstack Sticky Notes Project
+Full-Stack Starry-Themed Sticky Notes Application created using React and Vite